kenzychew/pet-app/README.md

 - **Appointment Scheduling**: Book appointments based on groomer availability
 - **Appointment Management**: Cancel or update appointments with time restrictions
 - **Groomer Controls**: Groomers can view and manage their schedule
-- **Basic Notifications**: Email notifications for booking confirmations and cancellations
+- **Basic Notifications**: Toast notifications for booking confirmations and cancellations

 ## User Stories